 And she soaked up Czech culture so much that her email address now includes the word topinka (toasted bread) and her favourite pub snack is nakládaný hermelín (pickled camembert).

 “I even tried to pickle camembert for my parents back in Tokyo but they weren’t too keen,” she says laughing.
 Do Mr and Mrs Karasawa support her decision to live in Europe?
 “They let me make my own decisions.
 Maybe they would prefer if I lived in Japan but they never comment on it.
 So I take it they support me.”

 Yuko’s parents have been to the Czech Republic twice, she goes back to Tokyo every winter for the New Year’s celebration.
 What does she like to bring back to Brno?
 “Rice, sauces, spices, seaweed, saké for cooking, green tea, and sweets.”

-Besides that she teaches Japanese and calligraphy.
-Japanese children learn the visual art of writing as part of Japanese language at school.
+Besides that, she teaches Japanese and calligraphy.
+Japanese children learn the visual art of writing as part of the Japanese language at school.
 Here the courses are meant for adults.
 “Calligraphy is relaxing and meditative,” Yuko believes.